cortexrd/Knack-Toolkit-Library/README.md

 # Introduction

-**Knack Toolkit Library**

-v0.8.6 - pre-release
+**What is the Knack Toolkit Library?**

-Knack Toolkit Library, henceforth referred to as **KTL**, is a collection of open-source Javascript utilities that eases Knack application development and add several features that are not easily created from the ground up.
-Those features that involve using the Knack API are 100% view-based, so your API key is never exposed.
+The Knack Toolkit Library, henceforth referred to as **KTL**, is a collection of open-source Javascript utilities that eases Knack application development and adds several features that are not easily created from the ground up.

+For the most part, you do not need to have any coding skills to benefit from the KTL.
+The simple **“keyword-based”** approach allows you to use the Builder to trigger the desired features and specific behavior.

+Most importantly, any of those features that *may* involve the usage of Knack’s API calls are:

+1. Minimized to all extents possible
+2. 100% view-based, so **your API key is never exposed**.

 # Overview